keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 Over the course of his twelve lectures, Harris interacts with the kingdom of God from every conceivable angle.
 In his first lectures, he demonstrates proofs for the existence of the kingdom and antagonism toward the kingdom as Satanic forces.^[Harris, Kingdom of Christ, 1,22.
 Consider adding lecture names to the footnotes.]
 He continues by describing the unique virtues of the kingdom (lecture 3), bound up in sacrificial love (lecture 7).^[Harris, Kingdom of Christ, 47, 129.]
 He outlines the necessity of both divine (lecture 4) and human agency (lecture 6) in the triumph of the kingdom.^[Harris, Kingdom of Christ, 65, 110.]
 In lecture 11, Harris pits the "scriptural doctrine of the triumph of Christ's kingdom" against millenarianism, forcefully defending the doctrine of postmillennialism.^[Harris, Kingdom of Christ, 220.]
 Finally, Harris addresses the relationship between human progress, civilization, and the kingdom of God in lectures 10 and 12.^[Harris, Kingdom of Christ, 199, 238.]
 In total, the Harris's lectures provide a fully comprehensive theology of the kingdom that serves, in many ways, as a bridge between more traditional understandings of the kingdom of God and a developing understanding, largely influenced by European thought, that would ground much of the applied theology by Protestants for the next four decades.

-`Note:
-May need to quote the dialectical bridge language here... or at least give it a footnote on something I've alread said.
-He was moreover to be a link between the "dialectical" theology and the "modern," which stresses action over systematic completeness.^[ Tuveson, Redeemer Nation, 82.]`

 ## The European Conversation
 As with postmillennialism, many other aspects of American Protestant theology were developed in conversation with concurrent discussions in Western Europe, especially Great Britain.
 Kingdom theology was no exception.
 American thoughts on the kingdom of God were heavily influenced by those in Europe, and reliance on certain scholars is evident.